helsiomattia/helsiomattia/README.md

 ---

-## ⚡ Fun Fact
+## ⚡ Personal Note

 I enjoy solving complex system behaviors — especially when multiple automations, agents, and edge cases are involved.

-That’s where the real challenge (and fun) begins.
+That’s where good architecture makes all the difference.

 ---

 <!--
-💡 This README is a living document — always evolving as I grow in my career.
+🚀 This profile is continuously evolving towards Solution Architect level.
 -->